|

 think it is.

 Here's an example.
-Two weeks ago, Dr. Peter Dixon came into the
+Dr. Peter Dixon attended a

 web coaching session and asked about finding related affiliate